DOI-ONRR/doi-extractives-data/_how-it-works/hpf.md

 ### Requirements

-Eligible grant applicants must be:
+Eligible grant applicants must be one of the following:

 - states operating approved State Historic Preservation Programs
 - Indian tribes and Native Hawaiian organizations